17 Fountain Street

 Students can scan objects as large as a human body in minutes with an infrared-based handheld 3D scanner, capture the pores on a human face with an Artec Eva white light scanner, and scan small objects with a NextEngine laser scanner.
 The lab is also equipped with two Epson P8000 44" wide inkjet printers, and two medium scale laser etchin/cutting units that can handle organic materials up to 48"x36".
 The vinyl cutter can handle rolls of vinyl up to 24" in width.
 We have a variety of relevant software to prepare designs available for use or download.
 The FlexLab stocks a limited selection of consumable materials and has a staff of students, a full-time professional technician, and faculty oversight to support almost any student and class project that might benefit from the use of these tools.

-For hours, pricing, and additional information, visit kcadflexlab.org
+For additional information, visit kcadflexlab.org